hspazio/hspazio.github.io/_posts/2017-10-31-ruby-threads-and-queues.markdown

 On a production applicaton this would not be acceptable performance.
 But we do care about performance and we decide to deploy another consumer that pulls jobs from the same queue so that both consumers can keep up the pace with the producer.

-A quick fix is to duplicate the consumer block and assign it to a new variable.
-This code is not clean but we'll improve it later.
-For now 'done' is better than 'good'.
 We modify a little the consumer block to be an array of threads and now we also have a variable that we can control to scale up/down the number of consumers.

 {% highlight ruby %}